 - Superb battery life and charging: 35 hours battery life, and a fast-charging capability which gets you 90 minutes playback with just 10 minutes of charging.

 No noise cancellation nor noise isolation: The Sony WHCH510 has no active noise cancellation, which means you’re relying on the ear pads to block out sound (noise isolation).
 My experience with these is that they…don’t.
 When wearing the headphones, most surrounding noises can be heard, and people around you can also hear what you’re playing.
 However, this may not be an issue for you, or you may even want this, depending on how you work or study.

-Bottom line: By far the best-value headphones you can get, if you don’t mind not having active noise cancellation or noise isolation.
+Bottom line: By far the best value compact headphones you can get for the sound quality, if you don’t mind not having active noise cancellation or noise isolation.